-The water quality data collected by IWVWD between 2010 and 2012 were considered for the purpose of determining compliance with drinking water standards and PHG reporting requirements.
+The water quality data collected by IWVWD between 2016 and 2018 were considered for the purpose of determining compliance with drinking water standards and PHG reporting requirements.
 This data is all summarized in the District's Annual Water Quality Reports.
-For each regulated contaminant, CDPH establishes Detection Limits for Purposes of Reporting (DLR).
-DLRs are the minimum levels at which any analytical result must be reported to CDPH.
+For each regulated contaminant, SWRCB DDW establishes Detection Limits for Purposes of Reporting (DLR).
+DLRs are the minimum levels at which any analytical result must be reported to SWRCB and are usually limited by the technology available for detecting a contaminant.
 Analytical results below the DLRs cannot be quantified with any certainty.
-In some cases, PHGs are set below the DLRs.
-Any contaminant reported below the DLR will be considered zero for the purpose of this report, which is accepted by the CDPH.
+In many cases, PHGs are set below the DLRs.
+Any contaminant reported below the DLR will be considered zero for the purpose of this report, which is accepted by the SWRCB.